dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 :::moniker range=">= aspnetcore-5.0 < aspnetcore-6.0"

-In this article, learn how to manage request routing and how to use the <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component to create a navigation links in Blazor apps.
+This article explains how to manage request routing and how to use the <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component to create a navigation links in Blazor apps.

 ## Route templates